 Make sure to take your quick-dry travel towel to dry off after a refreshing dip.

 To be able to safely go for a swim at Millaa Millaa Waterfall is a huge advantage, as natural waterholes without crocodiles are a rarity in North Queensland.

 The area around the waterfall is great for spotting wildlife.
 You can look for the Ulysses butterfly, and if you are really lucky you might be able to spot a platypus.

 If you’re on the hunt for a professional camera for traveling, check out the Canon G7 X Mark II.

 This tiny camera fits in your pocket, captures high-quality photos and videos, and has Wi-Fi so you can instantly transfer to your phone!

 WHAT TO EXPECT AT MILLAA MILLAA FALLS

-This waterfall is low-key very well known and popular, so it’s likely that you will have to share it with quite a few people but it’s well worth the trip.
+This waterfall is low-key, very well-known, and popular, so you will likely have to share it with quite a few people, but it’s well worth the trip.

 The waterfall itself is nestled in a lavish rainforest, fringed with broad ferns, colorful flowers, and a plunge pool perfectly suitable for swimming.

 You’ll find a concrete slab on the edge of the water in a half-circle formation, making it easy to put your valuables somewhere safe and dry while you enjoy the cool water.